 Have you ever wondered why collagen -- a protein with only 3 amino acids -- is nearly twice as expensive as proteins that have all 20 amino acids?

 It's a common question asked by some of the most respected nutritionists, and something to keep in the back of your mind when searching for the right collagen powder for you.
 Collagen has some benefits, but there's more to the protein than meets the eye.

 In order to make sure you find the best product, here's what you need to know so you can experience all the benefits and avoid the false expectations.

 What is Collagen Protein?

-Collagen is a protein made of 3 amino acids (glycine, proline, and hydroxyproline) that are important to your skin, hair, joints, bones, muscles, veins, and organs.
+Collagen is a protein made of 3 amino acids (glycine, proline, and hydroxyproline).

-Your body naturally produces collagen, but your body starts to create less after you turn 30.
+Your body naturally produces collagen, but your collagen production levels begin to decrease after you turn 30.